tjrobinson/tjrobinson.net/content/blog/2012-05-16-datetimeoffset-should-be-considered-the-default-date-and-time-type-for-application-development-2/index.md

 ---
-title: '&ldquo;DateTimeOffset should be considered the default date and time type for application development&rdquo;'
+title: 'DateTimeOffset should be considered the default date and time type for application development'
-date: 2012-05-16T12:31:00+00:00
+date: "2012-05-16"
 ---
 If you’re in the habit (like I was until recently) of using the [DateTime](http://msdn.microsoft.com/en-us/library/system.datetime.aspx) data type whenever you need to represent a date, time or timestamp then I strongly recommend reading this MSDN article: